-(a) the second paragraph under the heading "2.2 The Supplement(s)" on page 66 of the Base Prospectus is deleted and replaced with the following:
+(a) the second paragraph under the heading "2.2 The Supplement(s)" on page 97 of the Base Prospectus is deleted and replaced with the following:

-"In accordance with Article 23.2 of the Prospectus Regulation, investors who have already agreed to purchase or subscribe for W&C Securities before a supplement is published have the right, exercisable within two working days after the publication of such supplement, to withdraw their acceptances, provided that the significant new factor, material mistake or material inaccuracy arose or was noted before the closing of the offer period or the delivery of the W&C Securities, whichever occurs later.
-Investors should be aware, however, that the law of the jurisdiction in which they have accepted an offer of W&C Securities may provide for a longer time limit.";
+"In accordance with Article 23.2 of the Prospectus Regulation, investors who have already agreed to purchase or subscribe for Notes before a supplement is published have the right, exercisable within two working days after the publication of such supplement, to withdraw their acceptances, provided that the significant new factor, material mistake or material inaccuracy arose or was noted before the closing of the offer period or the delivery of the Notes, whichever occurs later.
+Investors should be aware, however, that the law of the jurisdiction in which they have accepted an offer of Notes may provide for a longer time limit."; and

-(b) the paragraph preceding the heading "PART A - CONTRACTUAL TERMS" on page 93 of the Base Prospectus are deleted and replaced with the following:
+(b) the paragraph preceding the heading "PART A - CONTRACTUAL TERMS" on page 662 of the Base Prospectus is deleted and replaced with the following:

 "[Investors should note that if a supplement to or an updated version of the Base Prospectus referred to below is published at any time during the Offer Period (as defined below), such supplement or updated base prospectus, as the case may be, will be published and made available in accordance with the arrangements applied to the original publication of these Final Terms.
-Any investors who have indicated acceptances of the Offer (as defined below) prior to the date of publication of such supplement or updated version of the Base Prospectus, as the case may be (the "Publication Date"), have the right within [two]/[specify longer period] working days of the Publication Date to withdraw their acceptances.]4; and
+Any investors who have indicated acceptances of the Offer (as defined below) prior to the date of publication of such supplement or updated version of the Base Prospectus, as the case may be (the "Publication Date"), have the right within [two]/[specify longer period] working days of the Publication Date to withdraw their acceptances.]6